-- (1) Except for Mr. Meserve, the address of each director nominees is c/o HMS Income Fund, Inc., 2800 Post Oak Boulevard, Suite 5000, Houston, Texas 77056-6118.
-The address for Mr. Meserve is 1300 Post Oak Boulevard, Suite 800, Houston, Texas 77056.
-The age given for each of our directors is as of May 1, 2017. - (2) Directors serve for a term until the next annual meeting of stockholders and until their successors are duly elected and qualified or until their earlier, removal or resignation. - (3) Pursuant to the terms of investment sub-advisory agreement among our Adviser, Main Street, MSC Adviser I, LLC, a wholly-owned subsidiary of Main Street (our "Sub-Adviser") and us (the "Sub-Advisory Agreement"), our Sub-Adviser provides our Adviser with sub-advisory services.
+- ( 0, for each of our directors is as of April 30, 2019. - (2) Directors serve for a term until the next annual meeting of stockholders and until their successors are duly elected and qualified or until their earlier removal or resignation. - (3) Pursuant to the terms of the investment sub-advisory agreement among our Adviser, Main Street, MSC Adviser I, LLC, a wholly-owned subsidiary of Main Street (our "Sub-Adviser") and us (the "Sub-Advisory Agreement"), our Sub-Adviser provides our Adviser with subadvisory services.
 We refer to our Adviser and Sub-Adviser, collectively, as our "Advisers."
 Pursuant to the terms of the Sub-Advisory Agreement, and for so long as the Sub-Adviser acts as our Sub-Adviser, whether pursuant to the Sub-Advisory Agreement or otherwise, the Sub-Adviser may select a nominee who shall be nominated to serve as a member of our board of directors.
 Our Sub-Adviser proposed Mr. Meserve to our Nominating and Corporate Governance Committee, and he is considered an "interested person" because of his affiliation with Main Street. - (4) Ms. Schugart is an "interested person" of the Company as defined in Section 2(a)(19) of the 1940 Act because of her affiliation with our Adviser, Hines, its affiliated entities and Hines Securities Inc., our dealer manager (the "Dealer Manager").